10.10.2025

 Creating a Budget That Works for You

-Once you know where your money is going, the next step is to create a budget that helps you save and reach your financial goals.
-A budget is essentially a financial plan that allocates your income toward various categories such as necessities, savings, and entertainment.
+Once you are aware of where your hard earned money is going, it is time to create a budget that helps you save and reach your goals.
+A budget is a plan to spend your money towards necessities, savings, entertainment, etc.

-• 50% for necessities: These are expenses that you must pay for every month, like rent, utilities, and groceries.
+• 50% goes to necessities: These are expenses you have to pay for every single month, like rent, utilities, groceries, etc.

-• 30% for wants: This includes things you want, like dining out, entertainment, or vacations.
+• 30% for wants: This includes things you want, like dinner, entertainment or a vacation.

-• 20% for savings and debt repayment: This portion should be used for building your savings, paying off debt, or both.
+• 20% for savings and debt repayment: This money is used to build your savings, pay off debt, or both.

-This rule is easy to follow and provides a balanced approach to managing your money.
-However, depending on your financial situation, you might want to adjust the percentages.
-If you’re paying off debt, for example, you might decide to allocate more than 20% to savings or debt repayment.
+This is a general rule that’s easy to follow, so even if your bills are tight, you’re getting back on track.
+Of course, the percentages can be adjusted depending on your circumstances.
+If you’re paying off debt, for example, you might want to allocate more than 20% into savings and debt repayment.

-You don’t need to do all the calculations yourself.
-Many apps, like Mint and YNAB (You Need A Budget), can automatically track your spending, helping you stick to your budget.
+Tip: Keep Track of Your Spending You don’t have to do all the math yourself.
+Apps like Mint and YNAB (You Need A Budget) do it for you—and help you keep to your budget, too!

-Cutting Unnecessary Costs Without Sacrificing Quality of Life
+Cutting Unnecessary Costs Without Losing Quality of Life

 High-Yield Savings Accounts and Their Benefits